 - Adults and children “need” drugs for reflux/GERD

 - …and more

-A lot of these circumstances could be just as well “managed” with hands-off observations, changes in diet, etc. Drugs are not necessary in many (not all) cases.
+A lot of these circumstances could be just as well “managed” with hands-off observations, changes in diet, reducing use of toxic chemicals, etc. Drugs are not necessary in many (not all) cases.
 But doctors are likely to jump quickly to drugs.
 It’s not all their fault — we live in a quick-fix, sue-happy culture.
 But a personal relationship with patients and some advice and encouragement to make some of those diet and lifestyle changes could make a big difference for many.

 Many in the mainstream believe that you should trust all doctors, though.
 Because they are doctors.
 Because they went to medical school and you didn’t, so therefore you are too stupid to know what you are talking about.

 This is a pretty terrible attitude.
 Yeah, most people didn’t go to medical school.
 Yeah, doctors did.
 But doctors can’t know individuals as well as they know themselves.
 They can make mistakes, especially when office visits are very quick.
 Doctor-patient relationships work best when each respects the other’s very important role in quality care.

 Doctors who are arrogant and think that patients contribute nothing, are stupid and scared, and need to be told what to do are bad doctors.
 And you shouldn’t trust them just because they have “MD” after their name.
 Trust is earned — not demanded.

 9. “People Who Don’t Like Medicine Use Lots of Other Toxins Anyhow”

 I often see people say “Gee, since you’re against antibiotics, I hope you don’t eat at McDonald’s or use store-bought shampoo because those are worse!”